Tegrodera aloga: Description

 Tegrodera aloga is generally about 2 cm long; it has a long, narrow and cylindrical body and a wide head.
 The beetle is easily recognizable due to its contrasting yellow and red spots found on its black body.
 The brightness of the spots warns of the cantharidin toxins the beetle carries; this coloration is known as aposematism, and it works as a warning signal to protect itself from predators.
 It is more common to find these beetles in larger groups rather than individually.
-The beetles in the photograph are actually Tegrodera latecincta, but this species is almost identical to that species.